What are cracked heels?

 How can a podiatrist treat cracked heels?

-Our podiatrists at Coastal Podiatry have the necessary equipment and clinical knowledge to safely remove any thick and hardened skin, which will help existing cracks to heal and allow any moisturiser to be absorbed more easily.
-At Coastal Podiatry we also have specific creams available, which are proven to be the most effective in treating dry skin around the heels and may be recommended over other standard creams.
-Another treatment method that we offer at Coastal Podiatry are hot wax foot baths, which can help to soften hard skin on the feet.
+Our foot health experts have the necessary equipment and clinical knowledge to safely remove any thick and hardened skin, which will help existing cracks to heal and allow any moisturiser to be absorbed more easily.
+Additionally, we also have specific creams available, which are proven to be the most effective in treating dry skin around the heels and may be recommended over other standard creams.

 Why do I get cracked heels?

 If you have a problem with cracked heels that keep recurring, then our podiatrists can take a closer look at the cause of the problem.
 At Coastal Podiatry we find that most cases of cracked heels result from mechanical pressure on the heel area or from poorly fitting footwear, particularly for people who spend a lot of time standing.
 Advice on orthotics and footwear to reduce pressure on the heels can be highly effective in preventing cracked heels from recurring.
 Other causes of cracked heels from dry skin include fungal infections and wearing open-heeled shoes.
 Not drinking enough water can also contribute to hard skin.